dluca22/commerce/README.md

 Lastly, *My Listings* is a view that displays all the auction the current user has posted, that will also display all the auction we set as closed (they will visually appear with a grey accent), so that the owner can still be able to open up the listing and see the winner of the auction, without having to manually enter the id in the URL.

 <hr>
-The best feature I found so useful to implement from django was the ability to create an html template for an auction card, and the ability to implement the same template in every different view (Homepage, Category, My Listings and Watchlist) that just displays the same base template that will be handled differently by the logic of each view.
+The best feature I found so useful to implement from django was the ability to create an html template for an auction card, and the ability to implement the same template in every different view (Homepage, Category, My Listings and Watchlist) that just displays the same base template that will be handled differently by the logic of each view, keeping the same level of integrity, security and user interface between each view

 #### -- Conclusion --
 This was by far the most interesting project I've done until now, it was my first experience using Django, and while the learning curve wasn't as easy as the one for Flask, the tools at our disposal are so many and so powerful that in the end adding or tweaking functinalities ad feature was actually a lot faster and easier after a bit of research.